iluwatar/java-design-patterns/specification/README.md

 In plain words

-> The Specification design pattern allows for the encapsulation and reuse of business rules and criteria in a flexible, combinable manner.
+> The Specification design pattern in Java enables the efficient encapsulation and reuse of business rules, offering a flexible and dynamic way to combine criteria for robust software development

 Wikipedia says